top of page

 The adjective 'direct' has its roots in the Latin word 'directus,' which is the past participle of 'dirigere,' meaning 'to guide' or 'to align.'
 In its etymology, 'direct' conveys the idea of aligning or guiding something in a straight and unbroken path.
 It signifies a course that is immediate and without deviation, reflecting the concept of straightforwardness and immediacy.
 Over time, 'direct' has become synonymous with actions or paths that are clear, unambiguous, and without interruption.
 The etymology of 'direct' highlights its historical connection to the notion of guiding something along a straight and uncomplicated route.

-Find the meaning of direct
+Quiz: Find the meaning of the adjective direct:

 Try Again!